This is the fourth edition of the Housing Stability Monitor and will explore data through September 2024.

 Key Takeaways:

-- For 19 consecutive months, from August 2022 to February 2024, eviction filings have surpassed average pre-pandemic rates (greater than 2,600 total filings per month).
-Landlords initiated eviction filings against more 3,000 households in each month of this period.
+- For over two consecutive years, from August 2022 to September 2024, eviction filings have surpassed average pre-pandemic rates (greater than 2600 total filings per month).

-- The beginning of this 19-month period coincides with the August 2022 decision to reinstate the “Notice to Quit” requirement for RAFT applications.
+- The beginning of this two-year period coincides with the August 2022 decision to reinstate the “Notice to Quit” requirement for RAFT applications.
 The absence of the Emergency Rental Assistance Program (ERAP), which ended several months prior in April 2022, may have also contributed to increased filings.

 - Non-payment remains the most common cause of eviction filings by a wide margin.